 Whatever you decide to do, decide to do it consciously and deliberately.
-Accept whatever the consequences are for following through on that decision.
+Take personal responsibility for your choice and accept whatever the consequences are for following through on that decision.
 Don't decide to eat something you consider less healthy and then make excuses for eating it.
-Complaining or blaming after-the-fact isn't to your advantage.
+Complaining or blaming yourself after-the-fact isn't to your advantage.

 Do it because you believe it's the right thing to do at the time.

 What I don't do anymore is eat whatever and whenever the brain tells me to.
 I always stop and evaluate what's going on first because the brain's purpose and my purpose might not be in harmony.